kayahans/spinwave/README.md

 # spinwave
 Collinear spinwave calculations

-Calculates Linear Spinwave Theory hamiltonians
+Calculates linear spinwave theory Hamiltonians

 This is the collinear only version of the work in J. Phys.: Condens.
 Matter 27 (2015) 166002.